Quantum-Flytrap/quantumflytrap.com/content/pages/scientists.md

 Quantum Lab is a virtual optical table.
 With a drag and drop interface, you can show phenomena, recreate existing experiments, and prototype new.

-Within this environment, it is already possible to recreate interference or quantum cryptography protocols.
-It will be possible to show entanglement, Bell test, quantum teleportation, and the many-worlds interpretation
+Within this environment it is possible to recreate interference, quantum cryptography protocols, to show entanglement, Bell test, quantum teleportation, and the many-worlds interpretation.

 ## Why we made it?

-It was born out of need - while teaching quantum mechanics Piotr saw that numerics overshadowed key conceptual aspects, and created an interactive way to create quantum setups, which left computing to computers.
+The idea was born out of need - while teaching quantum mechanics Piotr saw that numerics overshadowed key conceptual aspects, and created an interactive way to create quantum setups, which left computing to computers.
 Only later, he created a game out of it - to reach a wider audience, and provide concrete motivation for solving quantum puzzles.
 Now it is a Lab again, back to its roots, with UX lessons from the unforgiving world of games.

 It is an ongoing process.
-If you want to include your experiment, or are interested about additional functionality - I would love to talk: piotr@quantumflytrap.com .
+If you want to include your experiment, or are interested about additional functionality - I would love to talk: piotr@quantumflytrap.com.

 ## Key features